 Traffic offenses are among the most common offenses a person can commit.
 While many people do not consider them a big deal, there can be serious consequences to getting points on your license.
 In Florida, the Ft.
 Lauderdale traffic demerit point system depends on what type of infraction you are charged with which would dictate whether or not you get points and then depending upon the outcome of the case would dictate whether or not you get points.

-For example, just because somebody is issued a traffic infraction in Fort Lauderdale, in and of itself does not mean that they will get points.
+For example, just because somebody is issued a traffic infraction in and of itself does not mean that they will get points.
 However, if you have received a point on your license, you do not have to accept it at face value.
 A distinguished and determined traffic lawyer could help you contest the point, and could attempt to mitigate the penalties you face (mainly license suspension).
 Contact an attorney that can advocate for you.